A Celiac’s Gluten Free Guide to South Korea

 Gmanim, photo by Montana Lopez.

-• JeJuice (Google Maps link): We hunted down this coffee shop chain specifically because they have 100% gluten free hodu-gwaja (walnut and red bean pastries) with a variety of fillings.
-We went to the branch near Gwangjang Market and it was absolutely worth it.
+JeJuice (Google Maps link): Montana hunted down this coffee shop chain specifically because they have 100% gluten free hodu-gwaja (walnut and red bean pastries) with a variety of filling, and went to the branch near Gwangjang Market.
+The report: it was absolutely worth it.

 JeJuice rice flour and walnut pastries gluten free seoul